djcampanaro/Scales/README.md

 # ScaleFinder

-This python project allows a user to enter musical notes in order, and then determines the corresponding scale.
+This Python project allows a user to enter musical notes in order, and then determines the corresponding scale.

 Once the program is installed and run, the user can enter the notes of a scale in order separated by commas and/or spaces.
 As the notes are typed in,